michelemartone/dabo/README.md

 ## DABO documentation: (from `dabo -h`)
 Usage:

-    dabo.sh <option switches> <test-dirs> # note: option switches first
+    dabo.sh <option switches> <test-case> # note: option switches first

-A test-dir is a directory containing a test.sh file.
+A test-case is either a directory containing a test.sh file or a pathname like <test-dir>/test.sh.
-That file will be copied to a temporary directory and executed.
+That test script will be copied to a temporary directory and executed.
-If it returns zero the test passes, otherwise fails.
+If it returns zero the test passes, otherwise it fails.

 Check it out: